 Section titled “What you’ll see”What the block can be scoped to

-Section titled “What the block can be scoped to”A restriction can target any of the following, and Nylas applies the most specific match:
+Section titled “What the block can be scoped to”A restriction can target any of the following.
+When more than one matches, Nylas applies the most specific, with specificity running from most to least specific in this order:

 - A sender domain, including its subdomains